osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 - use `authorize` to enforce authorization within our application.

 ### Oso Cloud Resources
-What we have not yet discussed is how you can use Oso Cloud to help visualize the data being created and test your policy within the browser.
+We have not yet discussed how you can use Oso Cloud to help visualize the data being created and test your policy within the browser.

 1. quickly test this workflow by running `./tests/policytests.py`.
     ```shell